Mercy-Techy/Banking-Application/README.md

 # Banking-Application
-An application that can deposit withdraw and save automatically for a customer
+An application that can deposit,withdraw and save automatically for a customer